Meir Kahane: Legacy

 Following Kahane's death, no leader emerged to replace him in the movement.
 However, the idea of transferring populations, attributed mainly to Kahane, was subsequently incorporated into the political platform of several parties in Israel, such as Moledet (applying to Arab non-citizen residents of the West Bank) and Yisrael Beiteinu (in the form of population exchange).
-Two small Kahanist factions later emerged; one under the name Kach, and the other under the name Kahane chai (Hebrew: כהנא חי, literally "Kahane lives [on]"), the second one being led by his younger son, Binyamin Ze'ev Kahane.
+Two small Kahanist factions later emerged; one under the name Kach, and the other under the name Kahane Chai (Hebrew: כהנא חי, literally "Kahane lives [on]"), the second one being led by his younger son, Binyamin Ze'ev Kahane.
 Neither one was permitted to participate in the Knesset elections by the Central Elections Committee.

-In 1994, following the Cave of the Patriarchs massacre of Palestinian Muslim worshippers in Hebron by Kach supporter Baruch Goldstein, in which 29 Muslim worshipers were killed, the Israeli government declared both parties to be terrorist organizations.
+In 1994, following the Cave of the Patriarchs massacre that saw Kach supporter Baruch Goldstein indiscriminately kill 29 Palestinian Muslim worshippers in Hebron, the Israeli government declared both parties to be terrorist organizations.
 The US State Department also added Kach and Kahane Chai to its list of Foreign Terrorist Organizations.

 In the 2003 Knesset elections, Herut, which had split off from the National Union list, ran with Michael Kleiner and former Kach activist Baruch Marzel taking the top two spots on the list.
 The joint effort narrowly missed the 1.5% barrier.
 In the following 2006 elections, the Jewish National Front, led by Baruch Marzel, fared better, but it also failed to pass the minimum threshold.
 A follower of Kahane who was involved with Kach for many years, Michael Ben-Ari, was elected to the Knesset in the 2009 elections on renewed National Union list.
 He stood again in the 2013 elections as the second candidate on the list of Otzma LeYisrael, but the party failed to pass the minimum threshold.

 In 2007, the FBI released over a thousand documents relating to its daily surveillance of Kahane from the early 1960s.

 In 2015, Kahane's grandson, Meir Ettinger, was detained by Israeli law enforcement.
 He was the alleged leader of the radical Jewish group "The Revolt".
 In an online "manifesto" echoing some of his grandfather's teachings, Ettinger promotes the "dispossession of gentiles" who live in Israel and the establishment of a new "kingdom of Israel", a theocracy ruled according to the Halacha.
 Ettinger's writings condemned Israel's government, mainstream rabbis, and the IDF, and also have denounced Christian churches as "idolatry".

 Libby Kahane, his widow, published the first volume of a biography Rabbi Meir Kahane: His Life and Thought Vol. One: 1932–1975 around 2008.
-A contributor to Haartez said the book "lacks serious analysis", "ignores important unflattering details" and "serves as an apologetic".
+A contributor to Haaretz said the book "lacks serious analysis", "ignores important unflattering details" and "serves as an apologetic".
 In 2016, Libby Kahane claimed that modern Jewish extremists in Israel do not follow the ideology of her late husband.
 She justified that claim by arguing that, unlike modern Jewish extremists, Rabbi Kahane had a more mature approach that did not encourage illegal activities.